-It’s not uncommon for your Social Security Disability claim to be denied the first time you submit it.
+It’s not uncommon for your Social Security disability claim to be denied the first time you submit it.
 Following a denial, there is a process for reconsideration, that includes a hearing for your appeal.

 But before you go through that entire process — either submitting your claim initially or sending in your denial for reconsideration — it’s important to understand the different reasons that your application could have been denied.

-At the Law Offices of B. Adam Sagan, our Social Security Disability attorney is committed to helping with the entire application process, from submitting the first application to attending a denial hearing.
+At the Law Offices of B. Adam Sagan, our Social Security disability attorney is committed to helping with the entire application process, from submitting the first application to attending a denial hearing.
 In fact, you won’t owe any attorney fees unless your claim is approved.
 To learn more about how B. Adam Sagan can help, contact our offices for a free consultation!

 Your Social Security Disability Denial

-Getting your Social Security Disability (SSDI) claim denied can be extremely challenging.
+Getting your Social Security Disability Insurance (SSDI) claim denied can be extremely challenging.
 But it’s also important to understand the reasons why your claim can be denied.
 Read through some of the more common reasons below.

-If you’ve submitted an application for Social Security Disability and have been denied before, you might be denied when you apply again.
+If you’ve submitted an application for Social Security disability and have been denied before, you might be denied when you apply again.
 Some people think that submitting a new application after the first denial is a better process, but that’s not necessarily true.

 When you receive a claim denial, there is a reconsideration and appeal process that you can go through.
 This appeal process is important for moving your claim forward.
-If you’re worried about the hearing, make sure you hire your own Social Security Disability attorney.
+If you’re worried about the hearing, make sure you hire your own Social Security disability attorney.

 You might qualify for SSDI due to your disability, but your current income could be the reason for your denial.
 If you don’t meet the income requirements for SSDI — making or earning less than $880 per month — you claim won’t be approved.